Anajafriday/Anajafriday/README.md

 - Exploring **full-stack development** with a strong focus on **MERN**, while integrating modern tools and best practices.

 ### 🌱 Current Learning Journey
-- Enhancing my expertise in **Next.js** for optimized and scalable web applications.
+- Enhancing my expertise in **Remix.run** for optimized and scalable web applications.
 - Diving into **Python** to expand my backend capabilities and explore data-driven solutions.

 ### 👯 Let’s Collaborate!